EagerMeston-DSC630/TermProject/README.md

 - **credit_decision_tree.py** – Contains definitions pertaining to the custom decision tree class used for predictive clustering in the ***predictive_clustering_tree.ipynb*** and ***zeroless_predictive_clustering_tree.ipynb*** Jupyter Notebooks.

 ## Other Documents
-- EagerMeston_FinalPaper.docx -
-- EagerMeston_FinalPaper.pdf -
-- EagerMeston_FinalPresentation.pptx -
+- **EagerMeston_FinalPaper.docx** - A Word Document containing an executive summary and technical overview of the project results.
+Discusses the predictive clustering trees in detail.
-- EagerMeston_FinalPresentation.mp4 -
+- **EagerMeston_FinalPaper.pdf** - A PDF version of ***EagerMeston_FinalPaper.docx***.
+- **EagerMeston_FinalPresentation.pptx** - A PowerPoint presentation with audio narration that explains the process we went through for this project and the results of our analysis.
+It takes 18 minutes and 53 seconds to view.